Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Artificial Languages Extended Analysis

 Focusing in on concatenativity as measured by HASLen and BPELen metrics, we unsurprisingly observe that the perfectly concatenative and variable length languages (which are both entirely concatenative) exhibit the highest concatenativity, except for BPELen$_\text{Max}$, which shows no sensitivity to the level of concatenativity in artificial languages.
 This further supports the possibility of over-segmenting languages into symbols.
 As such, in Figure~\ref{fig:artificial lang metrics}, we visualize the BPELen for a range of symbol vocabulary sizes.
 While minimal compression and maximal compression are similar across all artificial languages except the random language, there is a wide range in which BPELen behaves as expected.
 The mixed concatenative languages appear to fall on a spectrum between perfect concatenation and nonconcatenation, thus BPELen appears to be an effective measure of concatenativity.
 Meanwhile, due to the marked difference in BPELen between random and systematic languages, maximal compression may be an effective way to judge the amount of randomness in messages.

 \paragraph{On Fusion} F-TopSim $\delta$ values indicate that the fusion language is indeed the most fusional.
-We observe that F-TopSim $\delta$ for random languages is zero, which does not suggest fusionality, rather that TopSim does not change with respect to fusion of attributes (expected for a random language, which should not assign any meaningful symbols to any attribute values or pairs thereof).
-We observe that fusionality does not vary significantly with respect to concatenativity, but increases in the variable length concatenative language.
+We observe that F-TopSim $\delta$ for random languages is zero, which does not suggest \revision{fusion}, rather that TopSim does not change with respect to fusion of attributes (expected for a random language, which should not assign any meaningful symbols to any attribute values or pairs thereof).
+We observe that \revision{degree of fusion} does not vary significantly with respect to concatenativity, but increases in the variable length concatenative language.

+\paragraph{On Mutation and Functional Compositionality} Traditional metrics for compositionality such as TopSim do not account for some types of nontrivial compositionality, such as phonemic mutation (e.g., of vowels in inflection of \textit{sing}, \textit{sang}, and \textit{sung}), or more general function-based compositionality, where symbols from some attributes serve as functions applied to other attributes.
+As visualized in Figure~\ref{fig:artificial_lang 2}, we defined additional languages for these phenomena.
+Specifically, following \citet{korbak2020measuring}, the \textit{mutation} language allows symbols to overlap, and combines overlapping characters' values by addition modulo $|C|$.
+We specifically consider two forms of the mutation language: Mutation$_3$, which consists of length 5 symbols each overlapping each other at 3 character positions, and Mutation$_0$, which consists of length 9 symbols each entirely overlapping.
+Lastly, the \textit{symbolic function} language defines one symbol as a function, specifically a \textit{reordering} function applied to the characters of another symbol.
+Beyond these artificial languages, we also consider a baseline \textit{random language}.